LCM-Lab/context-denoising-training/README.md

 ## Preliminary

-We generate datas from source data when testing.
+We generate data from source data when testing.

 You may also use the full data, and we provide part of it:  **preliminary/data/full20.jsonl**

-Recommentedly, get results with method where data generated online by running
+Our recommendation is to get results with method where data generated online by running

 ```bash
 cd ../..